uphold/process-manager/README.md

 processManager.addHook('<hook-name>', () => Promise.resolve('result'));
 ```

+### drain

+This hook is called during shutdown, after all running processes have stopped.
+It should be used to drain connections if the process is running a server.

 ### disconnect

-This hook is called during shutdown, after all running processes have stopped.
-This is where
+This hook is called after `drain` and it's where
 handlers should be added to close running services (ex.: database connections, persistent
 connections, etc).